renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## globalExtends

 Unlike the `extends` field, which is passed through unresolved to be part of repository config, any presets in `globalExtends` are resolved immediately as part of global config.
-Therefore you need to use this field if your preset has any global-only configuration options, such as the list of repositories to run against.
+So you need to use this field if your preset has any global-only configuration options, such as the list of repositories to run against.

 Use the `extends` field instead of this if, for example, you need the ability for a repository config (e.g. `renovate.json`) to be able to use `ignorePresets` for any preset defined in global config.